putuoka/c4it-blog/content/posts/cleancode-tips/07-same-order-of-parameters/article.md

 To read more about this code smell, check out [this article](https://maximilianocontieri.com/code-smell-87-inconsistent-parameters-sorting "Inconsistent Parameters Sorting | Maximiliano Contieri") by Maxi Contieri!

+_This article first appeared on [Code4IT](https://www.code4it.dev/)_

 ## Conclusion

 To recap, always pay attention to the order of the parameters!

-* keep them always in the same order
+- keep them always in the same order
-* use easy-to-understand order (remember the Principle of Least Surprise?)
+- use easy-to-understand order (remember the Principle of Least Surprise?)
-* use objects instead, if necessary.
+- use objects instead, if necessary.

-👉 Let's discuss it [on Twitter](https://twitter.com/BelloneDavide/status/1441462443364864006 "Original post on Twitter") or on the comment section below!
+👉 Let's discuss it [on Twitter](https://twitter.com/BelloneDavide/status/1441462443364864006 "Original post on Twitter") or in the comment section below!

 🐧